dave1010/Asdfghjkl/README.md

 click will land as you refine the grid.
 Key presses are consumed while the overlay is
 active: letters refine the grid, `Space` clicks, and `Esc` cancels.

+The macOS app installs the global CGEvent tap on launch (requires Input Monitoring and Accessibility permissions) and rebuilds overlay windows whenever displays change, keeping a window on every attached screen.
+Quit the app to tear down the tap cleanly.

 ## Building and testing

 You can build and run the placeholder executable with the provided `Makefile`: